Molajo/IoC/README.md

 **Will you add annotation or type hints for automated dependency injection.**

-It is doubtful.
+Doubtful.
 Doing so would be contrary to everything I believe about the danger of relying on comments in code.

 ** How is a Service Locator different than a IoCC/DIC?